Programs and coverage

 There are a number of advantages to being accredited to the NSQHS Standards, including but not exclusively:

 - Acknowledgement for high standards of care already in place and / or improvements made in the services provided.

-- Ability to demonstrate to your patients / clients that you have achieved higher clinical standards.
+- Ability to demonstrate to your patients / clients that you have high clinical standards.

 - Being awarded an Accreditation Certificate specifying the award gained and period of accreditation.
 This you will be able to display in your practice along with certain written and marketing materials.

 - Ability to compete more competitively with other dental practices.

 - Gaining experience and preparation for when the NSQHS Standards becomes mandatory for private dental practices.